 The playground is gated for safety.
 It is located right outside of the cafe and offers outdoor cafe tables overlooking the playground and picnic benches in the playground.
 The water fountain in the playground includes a bottle filling station.

 The Whiting Forest Cafe is right outside of the playground and offers additional parking.
-They have a limited lunch menu, hot drinks, and snacks.
-We didn’t try the food, but the prices seemed good.
-The cafe offers cozy fireplace seating, cafe tables with tree branch inspired chairs, and a play area.
+They have a limited menu, hot drinks, and snacks.
+On our first visit, they offered sandwiches.
+But on the second visit, only offered soups and light salads.

 In addition to the canopy walk, there are 1.5 miles of hard-surface paths and 1 mile of wood chip/mulch paths.
 The hard-surface paths are porous and made of recycled tires to allow water to flow through and be absorbed by the nearby tree roots instead of being lost to runoff.